Dashlane Review: Is It the Best Password Manager in 2024?

 Dashlane is really easy to set up and use.
 With Dashlane being 100% web-based, you simply need to install the browser extension and you’re ready to go.
 On Dashlane’s website, when you click Get Dashlane, you’re automatically taken to your internet browser’s web store where you can install Dashlane’s browser extension.
 Once installed, a web page opens directing you to create an account (or log in if you already have one), and that’s it — you’re set up!

-Dashlane Ease of Use and Setup
+Dashlane Ease of Use & Setup — Very Simple & Intuitive

 I like that Dashlane gave me different prompts to make my account’s master password stronger based on what I was actually typing.
 The suggestions changed even as my password got longer, but not necessarily better.